pjdubya/nina-ppba-dew-check/README.md

 ### Hardware

-- Pegasus Powerbox Advance Gen2 (must also install related software Unity Platform and TheSkyX Plugin; see [Pegasus Astro Website](https://pegasusastro.com/products/pocket-powerbox-advance-gen2))
+- Pegasus Powerbox Advance Gen2
 - Astrophotography camera that contains a dew heater such as the ZWO ASI 2600MC Pro

 ### Software